S&P says it may wait for Brazil elections to decide on rating

-RIO DE JANEIRO, Nov 6 (Reuters) - Standard & Poor’s said on Wednesday it could wait until Brazil’s presidential elections late in 2014 to decide whether to cut the credit rating of Latin America’s largest economy.
+RIO DE JANEIRO (Reuters) - Standard & Poor’s said on Wednesday it could wait until Brazil’s presidential elections late in 2014 to decide whether to cut the credit rating of Latin America’s largest economy.

 “If things are looking not great, but holding on, it could be that we want to see through what signs will be coming from an incoming government,” she said in a phone interview.
 “Of course we could act (before) if things get really worse.”